 Makes 8-11 croquettes.

-1 tbsp organic coconut oil or olive oil, or splash of water for oil-free version
+1 tbsp water or organic coconut oil or olive oil (for saute)

 1 1/4 tsp cumin seed (not powder, use whole seed)